Professor Daryl Higgins, Director

 Associate Prof Stephanie Taplin

-Associate Professor Stephanie Taplin is the Associate Director of the Institute of Child Protection Studies.
+Associate Professor Stephanie Taplin is a researcher at the Institute of Child Protection Studies.
 Stephanie has qualifications in psychology, criminology and public health.
 Stephanie has spent much of her recent years focused on the intersections between AOD and child protection.
 Stephanie undertook a large study with mothers in opioid pharmacological treatment about their children and involvement with the child protection system, and has been recently looking at the issue of prenatal reporting and child protection interventions.

 View Stephanie's profile